 What is Cone Editions Press?

-Cone Editions Press is a full service digital print lab.
-It is the first, oldest, and longest-lasting digital print lab in the world.
+Cone Editions Press is a printmaking studio founded by Jon and Cathy Cone.
+It is also first, oldest, and longest-lasting digital print studio in the world.
 We specialize in high-end monochromatic (B&W) prints for artists globally.
 But, we also have the world's darkest matte black ink for printing exceptional color prints.
 Additionally, we operate a platinum darkroom and a photogravure studio.

 What kind of services are offered by CEP?